RHCHP General Information

 Unless otherwise indicated in this section, policies included in the General Information section of this Catalog apply to the Rueckert-Hartman College for Health Professions.

 The Liberal Arts Core requirements vary somewhat among the three major academic units of the University.
 In undergraduate programs offered by Regis College, the School for Professional Advancement, and the Rueckert-Hartman College for Health Professions, some of the Core requirements may be met by courses considered prerequisites for a specific major.
-The Core requirements for students in undergraduate programs offered by the Rueckert-Hartman College for Health Professions are as follows.
+With the exception of students pursuing the Bachelor of Science in Foundations of Pharmacy, the Core requirements for students in undergraduate programs offered by the Rueckert-Hartman College for Health Professions are as follows.

 Core Studies Requirements